-If you’re a food blogger in the Boston area, you’ve probably already met Richard Auffrey at a food event around the city.
+If you’re a food blogger or writer in the Boston area, you may have already met Richard Auffrey at a food event around the city.

 He is a familiar face that I always enjoy seeing in a crowd.
-Richard’s blog, The Passionate Foodie, is aptly named, because he has a true love for food and drink.
+Richard’s blog, The Passionate Foodie, is aptly named, because as a writer, he has a true love for food and drink.
 He also strives to bring more inclusiveness to the food blogger community and celebrates its diversity.

 I’m sure you’ll enjoy learning more about Richard as he answers questions for the second part in the interview series, You Pick Six.

 * * *

 What is a favorite simple recipe to prepare at home?

 I make a simple Teriyaki sauce.
 Simply add 7 parts Sake, 7 parts Mirin, 7 parts Soy Sauce & 1 part Sugar to a sauce pan.
 Bring to a boil under a medium heat, stirring constantly until all the sugar dissolves.
 And that’s it!
 Once it cools, you can bottle and refrigerate it for future use.
 If you want, you can also add minced garlic.